SantiagoGdaR/ngrx-workshop/README.md

 3 - creating our user actions
 4 - creating our user reducers
 5 - hooking everything together
-6 - let's change our greeting message to you our user information
+6 - let's change our home page to you our user information

 ## Development server